-Financial reporting standards that became effective for fiscal year beginning on or after January 1, 2022
+2.2 Financial reporting standards that became effective for fiscal year beginning on or after January 1, 2024, onwards

-The Federation of Accounting Professions issued a number of revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2022.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and, for some standards, providing temporary reliefs or temporary exemptions for users.
+The Federation of Accounting Professions has revised the numbers of accounting standards, financial reporting standards and interpretations, which are effective for fiscal years beginning on or after January 1, 2024.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards.